 Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

-Sunday's contest that pits the No. 3 NC State Wolfpack (14-0) versus the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 (based on our computer prediction) in favor of NC State, who we project as a slight favorite in this matchup.
-Tipoff is at 12:00 PM on January 7.
+Sunday's contest features the No. 3 NC State Wolfpack (14-0) and the No. 13 Virginia Tech Hokies (11-2) facing off at Cassell Coliseum (on January 7) at 12:00 PM.
+This matchup, according to our computer prediction, will result in a 72-66 victory for NC State, who is a small favorite based on our model.

-The Hokies head into this matchup following an 82-73 victory against Wake Forest on Thursday.
+In their last game on Thursday, the Hokies earned an 82-73 victory over Wake Forest.

-The Hokies are coming off of an 82-73 victory against Wake Forest in their most recent game on Thursday.
-The Wolfpack's most recent contest on Thursday ended in an 88-80 win over Florida State.
-Elizabeth Kitley scored a team-high 27 points for the Hokies in the win.
-River Baldwin scored 21 points in the Wolfpack's win, leading the team.
+In their most recent outing on Thursday, the Hokies earned an 82-73 victory over Wake Forest.
+The Wolfpack head into this matchup on the heels of an 88-80 win over Florida State on Thursday.
+In the win, Elizabeth Kitley paced the Hokies with 27 points.
+River Baldwin scored a team-leading 21 points for the Wolfpack in the win.

 Catch college basketball action all season long on Fubo!